2024 Best Engineering Technology (Other) Schools in North Carolina

 When it comes to popularity, engineering technology (other) sits in the middle of the road, ranking #210 out of 395 majors in the country.
 So, you may have to do some digging around to find quality schools that offer the degree program.
 This list can help with that.

 College Factual looked at 4 colleges and universities when compiling its 2024 Best Engineering Technology (Other) Schools in North Carolina ranking.
-When you put them all together, these colleges and universities awarded 231 degrees in engineering technology (other) during the 2020-2021 academic year.
+Combined, these schools handed out 252 degrees in engineering technology (other) to qualified students.

 Choosing a Great Engineering Technology (Other) School